christianmscott/overwatch/README.md

 ---

-Know when services, endpoints, certificates, and scheduled jobs fail—without living in a browser.
+Monitor websites, APIs, cron jobs, and services with interval checks.
+Get alerted when something goes wrong.

 Overwatch ships as a **single Go binary**.
 Run `overwatch serve` to start a self-hosted monitoring server, define checks and alerts (webhooks, email) in YAML, and manage everything from the CLI.
-Optionally connect to [Overwatch Cloud](https://overwatchapp.dev) for hosted monitoring with no server to run, multi-region checks, and integrations.

 ## How it works

 **Self-hosted** — `overwatch serve` runs the monitoring server.
 Checks and alerts are defined in a YAML config file (the source of truth).
 The server executes checks on a schedule, sends alerts on state changes, and exposes an API that the CLI talks to.
 Edit the YAML directly and send SIGHUP (osr `POST /api/reload`) to reload, or use the CLI to add/remove/update checks and alerts (changes are persisted back to YAML).

 **Client** — The CLI stores connection state (server address, Ed25519 keypair) under `~/.overwatch/`.
 Multiple machines can manage the same server; each joins with a token and gets its own keypair.

-**Overwatch Cloud** — Same CLI, no server to run.
-The CLI talks to the hosted backend instead.
-The `overwatch init` flow handles setup for either mode.

 ---